TejasviRaj/Graphics-Library/README.md

 This was basically created for 'Computer Graphics' project.

-#Contributors:
+# Contributors:
-  -Tejasvi Raj
+  - Tejasvi Raj
-  -Kaushal Raj
+  - Kaushal Raj